yuleiqin/capro/README.md

 # CAPro: Webly Supervised Learning with Cross-modality Aligned Prototypes
 ## Submission to NeurIPS 455
 ## Abstract
-Webly supervised learning (WSL) has attracted increasing attention for its impressive effectiveness in exploring publicly accessible data at scale without manual annotation.
+Webly supervised learning has attracted increasing attention for its effectiveness in exploring publicly accessible data at scale without manual annotation.
 However,
-most existing methods on learning with label noise become subject to realistic noise in web datasets, for the simple reason that their assumption on clean samples may not hold true.
+most existing methods on learning with label noise become subject to real-world noise in web datasets, for the simple reason that their assumption on clean samples may not hold true.
 For example,
-web images retrieved by queries of ``tiget cat`` and ``drumstick`` are almost dominated by images of tiger and chicken dish, which exacerbates learning representations for the fine-grained cat species and musical instrument.
+web images retrieved by queries of ``tiget cat" and ``drumstick" are almost dominated by images of tiger and chicken, which exacerbates learning representations for the fine-grained cat species and musical instrument.
 In this case,
-exploitation of both web images and their associated texts turns out to be a feasible-and-requisite solution to combat noise of various kinds.
+exploitation of both web images and their associated texts turns out to be a requisite solution to combat noise of various kinds.
 In this paper,
 we propose cross-modality aligned prototypes (CAPro), a unified prototypical contrastive learning framework for learning representations with correct semantics.
 For one thing,
-we leverage textual prototypes, which stem from the distinct concept definition of classes, to select clean web images by text matching and thus disambiguate the formation of visual prototypes.
+we leverage textual prototypes, which stem from the distinct concept definition of classes, to select clean images by text matching and thus disambiguate the formation of visual prototypes.
 For another,
 to handle missing and mismatched noisy texts, we resort to visual data structure to complete and enhance individual text and thereafter improve text matching in return.
-Such semantically aligned visual prototypes are consistently polished by high quality web images, and engage in both cluster regularization and noise removal.
+Such semantically aligned visual prototypes are consistently polished by high quality images, and engage in both cluster regularization and noise removal.
 Besides,
 we propose collective bootstrapping to encourage smoother and wiser label reference from appearance-similar instances in a manner of dictionary look-up.